willfaught/paige/README.md

 The body has the page content, if any.
 The footer has the copyright notice, if any, and the theme link, if any.

+The page title and description can be Markdown.
+Markup is stripped for HTML titles.

 The page date is the publish date, if any; otherwise, it's the creation date.

 Bootstrap 5.2.2 CSS and JavaScript and Bootstrap Icons 1.10.2 are loaded from the Bootstrap CDN for every page unless local Bootstrap assets are used instead.